-- For use of the weapons ranges, portions of the RTA would be closed for reasons of safety.
-Denial of access would occur along Broadway north of 86th Street and south of the Shinto Shrine American Memorial Circle on Broadway including all lands to the east, and east of 8th Avenue north of 86th Street and south of Mount Lasso.
-Location of traffic control points are presented in Section 2.5 for each action alternative. - For larger exercises, the entire RTA would be closed to use; however, access to the IBB property would not be restricted. - Periods of closure would last from a day before the scheduled event to ensure clearance, through post-event clean up and transport to Guam. - It is anticipated that during periods of non-military use, the RTA would be available for other civilian purposes consistent with RTA policies, subject to management restrictions to protect public safety, property, and the environment.
+- For use of the weapons ranges, the entire RTA or some parts would be closed for reasons of safety.
+Potentially, denial of access would occur north of the existing Tinian Airport (West Field) and south of the Shinto Shrine American Memorial Circle on Broadway including all lands to the east, and east of 8th Avenue north of the Airport and south of Unai Chulu. - For larger exercises, the entire RTA would be closed to use; however, access to the IBB property would not be restricted. - Periods of closure would last from a day before the scheduled event to ensure clearance, through post-event clean up and transport to Guam. - It is anticipated that during periods of non-military use, the RTA could be available for other civilian purposes consistent with RTA policies, subject to management restrictions to protect public safety, property and the environment.
 These uses include the proposed landfill, the proposed wastewater treatment plant, and agency personnel access for natural and cultural resource surveys on Tinian.
 Periods of potential civilian use would need to be defined and regulated within RTA management procedures.